 Energy network operators manage and maintain the wires, pipes and other infrastructure which delivers electricity and gas to your home, business and community.
 They look after everything up until the meter in your home.
-They are regulated by Ofgem and employ around 45,000 people in the UK and Ireland.
+They are regulated by Ofgem and employ around 40,000 people in Great Britain.

 Scroll down to learn more.